What’s it like to live in India as an expat?

 In this Expat Interview, Lola shares her expat life in Jodhpur, a town in India.
-She discusses the cost of living in Jodhpur, the things to do in this city, the difficulties and culture shock that she had.
+She discusses the cost of living in Jodhpur, the things to do in this city, the difficulties, and culture shock.

 Jodhpur, India, is a fascinating town located on the edge of the Thar desert in India’s most beautiful state, Rajasthan!